Readek/RoA-Stream-Tool/README.md

 - Also, you may want to set a hotkey to transition to the game scene so you can press enter ingame to start the replay and press the transition key at the same time.
 The transition is timed to do so.

 Also, you may find the "3 2 1" of the game's intro a bit distracting when combined with the scoreboard intro.
 [These](https://drive.google.com/open?id=1NEDii3B50eHT_goADzn6t3_O8Uvok0Gs) are the sprites to remove them (using the [Modding Tool](https://github.com/jam1garner/gm_data_win/releases/latest)).

+### Remote GUI

+The Stream Tool GUI can be controlled remotely by any device within the local network where the GUI is running, and yes, this includes mobile devices!
+Please take a look at the [wiki](https://github.com/Readek/RoA-Stream-Tool/wiki/8.-Remote-GUI) for instructions.

 ---